 If you are thinking of submitting an application for funding please take a few minutes to read the notes which follow:

 - The William Cadbury Charitable Trust (“The Trust”) supports charitable organisations based in the UK.
 If you are not registered with a UK Charity Regulator, or are not a Community Interest Company, or are applying as an individual we will not be able to help.
-Community Interest Companies are asked to provide a recent set of accounts (by email).

-- Please review the Grant Programmes page in order to establish whether your project qualifies for our support.
+- Please review the Grant Programmes page to establish whether your project qualifies for our support.
 The West Midlands grant programme is sub divided into sectors which may overlap.
 Please select the sector which best fits your project.

 - Please ensure that your application is brief, concise and to the point.
 Trustees are required to undertake a large volume of reading prior to a meeting and if you have exceeded the equivalent of three sides of A4 you may be asked to re-submit a shortened application.